welovemedia/ffmate-docs/docs/webhooks.md

      }'
 ```

 After you create a webhook, FFmate responds with a JSON object containing the `id` of the newly created webhook.

+💡 Tip: Creating a new webhook?
+You can define and save webhooks directly in the [FFmate Web UI](/docs/web-ui.md#webhooks) without writing any API requests

 ## Available Webhook Events